 Europeans (British and Dutch) made contact in the 16th century and developed a plantation economy with African slave labour.
 In the 17th century, the country became a Dutch colony and slavery was abolished in 1863.
 On November 25, 1975 the country became independent from the Netherlands.
 As a result of colonization, the country is ethnically diverse, and includes “Maroons” that are the descendants of African slaves, plus ethnic Indonesian, Chinese and Hindu immigrants, such that the original indigenous inhabitants are now a small minority.

 The country is a parliamentary democratic republic based on a 1987 Constitution.
 On February 25, 1980, a military coup overthrew the first elected government and from 1986 to 1991 a civil war between the Suriname army and the Maroons, known as the “jungle war”, was fought in the interior.
-The last election was in 2015 and an election is anticipated in 2019.
+The last election was in 2019.
 For a century, prior to 2016, Alcoa produced aluminum from bauxite in Suriname which was the source of most of the country’s export earnings.
 Large scale gold mining began in 2002 and since then the economy is based on gold mining, logging, agricultural products, fishing and a small amount of oil production.
 Suriname is a safe country to work in and it is the early stages of industrial development.
 The business case histories of the Rosebel and Merian gold mines indicate that the extant business environment is acceptable to large, multinational companies.